GLOBAL MARKETS-Blowout in bond yields rattles Asian stocks, buoys euro

 The digital coin had skidded to its lowest since November, as a Facebook ban on cryptocurrency adverts and a growing regulatory backlash against the nascent market frightened investors.

-Asian shares stumbled, with Korean and Japanese benchmark indices falling 1.7 percent and 0.9 percent respectively. .
+Asian shares stumbled, with Korean and Japanese benchmark indices falling more than 1 percent .

 MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.3 percent and away from a record high.